alldaygzchen/typescript/readme.md

 # Generics

-- generics are a way to create reusable and type-safe components, classes, or functions that can work with a variety of types
+- generics are a way to create flexible and type-safe components, classes, or functions that can work with a variety of types
 - the following are the result of using generic types => ensures type safety, and provides better developer experience by catching errors at compile time.

 ```